 How many weeks do you need for Guatemala?

 You need at least two weeks for our Guatemala itinerary below.
-It is recommended to do this route in three weeks so that you have more time on a certain place.
+It is recommended to do this route in three weeks so that you have more time in a certain place.
 Traveling between different destinations in Guatemala takes a lot of time because the roads are not great.
 If you want to spend more time in Guatemala it is interesting to discover more of the region The Highlands.
 If you like this you need to travel from Lake Atitlan to Quetzaltenango.
-If you love hiking you can do the 5 day jungle hike called El Mirador.
+If you love hiking you can do the 5-day jungle hike called El Mirador.
 We didn’t do it due to time constraints.
-During our trip we heard good stories about both so check for yourself if you want to add this to your itinerary.
+During our trip, we heard good stories about both so check for yourself if you want to add this to your itinerary.

 Antigua is a picturesque village and is the most visited place in Guatemala.
-This is entirely justified, because Antigua is a beautiful colonial village.
+This is entirely justified because Antigua is a beautiful colonial village.
 You will find many old colonial buildings and experience a cozy Latin village atmosphere.
-From Antigua you can do one of the best excursions in all of Guatemala: climbing the mountain Acatenango.
+From Antigua, you can do one of the best excursions in all of Guatemala: climbing the mountain Acatenango.
 Read all the best things to do in Antigua in our article.

-Lake Atitlan is known as the most beautiful natural spectacle in Guatamala.
+Lake Atitlan is known as the most beautiful natural spectacle in Guatemala.
 Lake Atitlan is an incredible environment even for seasoned travelers.
 This is because the lake is surrounded by large volcanoes.
 The beautiful vistas and small villages around the lake make sure you don’t want to miss this.
 Are you curious?
 Then read all things you can do in Lake Atitlan.

 Do you want to add a nature reserve to your route?
 Do you want to see the most beautiful natural landscape in Guatemala?
 Then Semuc Champey is for you!
-The highlight of your visit are the natural pools above a river.
+The highlight of your visit is the natural pools above a river.
 Over the years, the river has formed limestone, which, together with the turquoise water, has a beautiful appearance.
 You can enjoy swimming here and explore the beautiful area.
 Read our Semuc Champey ultimate travel guide here.